cloud-66-internal/help.cloud66.com/_rails/tutorials/configure-dns.md

 You will need to update the DNS records for your domain to point at Cloud 66.
 Where possible, you should avoid using a DNS A-record (which points directly at an IP address).
 Instead, you should use `CNAME` records to point your domain at a Cloud 66 hostname (either your server or failover group hostname).

 However, this may not be possible with your DNS provider.
-While CNAME records do not require hard-coded IP addresses, they are often not available to root domains (eg. `example.com`).
+While CNAME records do not require hard-coded IP addresses, they are often not available to root domains (e.g. `example.com`).
 In other words, you may not be able to set a CNAME record pointing example.com to a Cloud 66 hostname.
 See **option 2** below for a solution to this issue.

 To use wildcard subdomains with Cloud 66 hostnames, simply create a CNAME record pointing `*. .com` to your Cloud 66 hostname.